adel-s/get-last-workflow-run-info/README.md

-# Get Previous Workflow Run Status Action
+# Get previous workflow info

-This action retrieves the status of the previous workflow run for the current workflow.
+This action retrieves the info of the previous workflow run for the current workflow.

 ## Inputs